ytakefuji/openai/README.md

 There are two types of dialog generative AI systems: online interactive dialog AI via browser and terminal command AI in batch style.
 To use terminal command AI, their settings are required respectively.

-This repository will introduce six types of dialog AI systems: ChatGPT-3 with/without browser, Bing.com via Edge or EdgeGPT without browser, and Google Bard with/without browser.
+This repository will introduce six types of dialog AI systems: ChatGPT-3 with/without browser, Bing.com via Edge with ChatGPT-4 or EdgeGPT without browser, and Google Bard with/without browser.
 EdgeGPT is based on ChatGPT-4: https://blogs.bing.com/search/march_2023/Confirmed-the-new-Bing-runs-on-OpenAI%E2%80%99s-GPT-4

 The following three links are online interactive dialog AI systems via browser for free of charge: